 An Avalanche Photodiode (APD) is a type of photodiode in a photodetector.
-An APD applies a high voltage to increase the photosensitivity compared to a normal photodiode.
-The application of a high voltage causes an avalanche phenomenon, which amplifies the signal.
+By applying a high reverse bias voltage, an APD achieves significantly higher photosensitivity than a standard photodiode.
+This high voltage induces an internal gain mechanism known as avalanche multiplication, which amplifies the signal.
 This makes it possible to obtain signals with high sensitivity even in weak light.

 The greatest feature of Matsusada Precision's APDs is that they use a P-incidence structure.
-Most of the other companies use an N-incidence structure, and especially with short-wavelength light, the carriers are generated before the avalanche layer without reaching the depletion layer, so the avalanche effect is not 100% achieved and the sensitivity drops.
+Most conventional APDs utilize an N-incidence structure.
+In this configuration, especially with short-wavelength light, charge carriers are generated near the surface, outside the multiplication region.
+As a result, the full avalanche gain is not achieved, leading to reduced sensitivity.

-On the other hand, with the P-incidence structure used by Matsusada Precision, the generated carriers from the light incidents near the surface enter the avalanche layer with 100% certainty.
-There are no lattice defects in the crystal, resulting in a low-noise device.
+On the other hand, with the P-incidence structure used by Matsusada Precision, carriers generated by light incident near the surface are efficiently guided into the avalanche layer.
+Our advanced crystal growth technology minimizes lattice defects, resulting in a low-noise device.
 Furthermore, since a stable P layer can be formed, the variation in the avalanche voltage of each device can be suppressed.

 APD product page is here.
 (Japanese)